neurodesk/neurodeskedu/_sources/tutorials/multimodal_imaging/MFCSC.md

 description: >
   A tutorial for using MFCSC to integrate connectomes from different modalities
 ---
+# Using MFCSC

+A tutorial for using MFCSC to integrate connectomes from different modalities

 > _This tutorial was created by Oren Civier._
 >